-D-PREP is affiliated with ASB in that Ms. Lady Didyasarin Tavedikul, the head of school, is a Principal and also a management team member of the American School of Bangkok.
-There are joint school events during the school year where D-PREP will participate with ASB and vice versa such as the Family Fun Fair or annual celebrations.
+D-PREP is affiliated with ASB in that Ms. Lady Didyasarin Tavedikul, the head of school, is a School Director and also a board member of the American School of Bangkok.
+There are joint school events during the school year.

 At D-PREP, as stated previously, we follow the D-PREP PBL teaching and learning model and incorporate a D-PREP life skills curriculum into the regular program.
 For the social studies curriculum, we focus priority on the Thai, Asian, and international culture and history because we are located in Thailand.

-Our curriculum offers emphasis on 3 languages.
-70% of all study time is allocated to developing English skills, 20% to Thai language, and 10% to Chinese language.
+Our curriculum offers an emphasis on 3 languages.
+70% of all study time is allocated to developing English skills, 20% to the Thai language, and 10% to the Chinese language.

-Our students are mainly Thai, Taiwanese, Chinese, Korean.
+Our students are mainly Thai, Taiwanese, Chinese, Korean, American , British, German, Swedish, Norwegian and some of the European countries

 All our homeroom teachers are native English speakers who possess teaching qualifications approved by international education institutions (WASC or CIS) such as a a Bachelor’s / Master’s degree in education or a PCGEi teaching qualification.